 How to Prepare Sous Vide Lamb this Spring

-Director of Culinary Research and Development Barry Tonkinson shares his 24-hour cooking technique and recipe.
+Vice President of Culinary Operations Barry Tonkinson shares his 24-hour cooking technique and recipe.

 Spring is synonymous with the revival of our favorite greens budding in the garden.
-Ramps (wild garlic) burst onto the scene and mark the start of a colorful and vibrant flavor shift in the food industry.
+Ramps (or, wild garlic) burst onto the scene and mark the start of a colorful and vibrant flavor shift in the food industry.

 It is also the start of lambing season.
 Often confused with when lamb is in abundance, “spring lamb” refers to the breeding cycle.
 Lambs are born early in the year and are in peak supply in summer and early fall.

 Lamb is one of my favorite meats.
 Growing up in England, tradition called for “Sunday lunch” in my household every week.
 As with a vast majority of English families, Sunday was a day for family, friends, football (the kind you play with your feet) and finally a feast.

 My father would line up at the local butcher shop (remember those?) early in the morning to see what was on offer.
 Often an aged sirloin of beef or a juicy pork loin was available from a local farm.
 However, in the summer months, lamb was at its best and in abundance across the country.

 Lamb leg was boned and rolled by the butcher and tied ready for roasting.
 A smothering of Dijon mustard, fresh garlic and aromatic herbs was rubbed into the flesh with a healthy helping of sea salt and cracked black pepper.

 The smell of freshly roasted lamb is something that never ceases to surprise me.
 Glistening fat bastes the flesh and the aromatic herbs, and a slight kick of acidity and heat from the mustard round out the flavors.